What is Politically Correct? – How to Understand Political Correctness

 To properly explain the term politically correct, we will:

-- Discuss politically correct in terms of its core properties of tolerance, sensitivity, expression, and censorship, showing how “correctness” is really about finding a balance of those things and showing “respect” towards the forms of expression and being of others when we make laws and express ourselves.
+- Discuss politically correct in terms of its core properties (AKA virtues) of tolerance, sensitivity, expression, and censorship, showing how “correctness” is really about finding a balance of those things and showing “respect” towards the forms of expression and being of others when we make laws and express ourselves.

 - Show that despite the recent usage of the specific term PC, the core debate over PC spans ages.
 It no different from the values of tolerance that has been discussed from the Greeks, to Locke’s a Letter About Tolerance, to the modern day.

-- Denote the different left, right, and center forms of PC (and their related PC paradoxes), specifically: patriotically correct (the alt-right-wing version), political laissez-faire-ism (the overly tolerant libertarian version), politically correct (which in an extreme we call Social Justice Warrior), the traditional resistance to change, and the actual virtue which we can call CORRECT (a centrist version where the ideal “mean between extremes” is found; this is the enlightened classically liberal version so to speak, the one the Greeks and Locke speak of).
+- Denote the different left, right, and center forms of PC (and their related PC paradoxes), specifically: patriotically correct (the alt-right-wing version), political laissez-faire-ism (the overly tolerant libertarian version), politically correct (which in an extreme we call Social Justice Warrior), the traditional resistance to change, and the actual virtue which we can call CORRECT (a centrist version of PC where the ideal “mean between extremes” is found; this is the enlightened classically liberal version so to speak, the one the Greeks, Locke, and Mill speak of).